ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun-Installing-Firmata.md

 Once you've checked the connection (or are confident it's working without checking) you can continue with

-## Installing firmata
+## Installing Firmata

 The Arduino IDE already contains the Firmata code we need.
-You load this into a new IDE window by selecting "File" - "Examples" - "Firmata" - "StandardFirmataYun"
+You load this into a new IDE window by selecting **"File" - "Examples" - "Firmata" - "StandardFirmataYun"**.

 You need to verify & upload the code.

-## Checking that the Arduino and Linux side are communicating
+## Testing Firmata

-To verify that the Arduino - Linux firmata-over-serial connection works, it's easiest to run a blinky version in Node.js (so you need to have this as well as the dependencies [installed](Arduino Yun AutobahnJS Setup)).
+To verify that the Arduino microcontroller and CPU (Linux) can communication via the firmata-over-serial, it's easiest to run a blinky version in Node.js (so you need to have this as well as the dependencies [installed](Arduino Yun AutobahnJS Setup)).

 Save the following in a file, as e.g. `node-blinky.js` on the Yun: